Of Human Bondage (1934 film): Plot

 At a dinner party celebrating their engagement, one of Philip's medical student friends, Harry Griffiths, flirts with Mildred, who somewhat reciprocates.
 After Philip confronts Mildred, she runs off with Griffiths to Paris.
 A second time, Philip again finds some comfort in his studies, and with Sally Athelny, the tender-hearted daughter of one of his elderly patients in a charity hospital.
 The Athelny family is caring and affectionate, and they take Philip into their home.

 Once again, Mildred returns with her baby, this time expressing remorse for deserting him.
-Philip cannot resist rescuing her and helping her to recover from another failed relationship.
+Philip cannot resist rescuing her and helping her recover from another failed relationship.
 Things take a turn for the worse when Mildred moves in, spitefully wrecks his apartment, destroys his paintings and books, and burns the securities and bonds he was given by an uncle to finance his tuition.
 Philip is forced to quit medical school.
 Before he leaves the institution, an operation corrects his club foot.
 The Athelnys take Philip in when he is unable to find work and is locked out of his flat, and he takes a job with Sally's father as a window dresser.

 As time progresses, a letter is sent to Philip which informs him that his uncle has died, leaving a small inheritance.
 With the inheritance money, Philip is able to return to medical school and pass his examinations to become a physician.
 Later, Philip meets Mildred, now sick with tuberculosis, destitute, and — the movie obliquely hints — working as a prostitute.
 Her baby has died, and she has become distraught.
 Before Philip can visit her again, she dies in a hospital charity ward.
 With Mildred's death, Philip is finally freed of his obsession, and he makes plans to marry Sally.